What do you do when you’re in a winter slump?

 There is an old saying that life happens when you’re making plans.
 Take a deep breath and try to avoid thinking about the unending chore list, work emails, bills, and hectic schedule.
 Work and stress will still be there tomorrow, but our kids will only be young once.
-Enjoy the moment of right now.
+Enjoy living in the right now.

 We are only human and make mistakes.
 Let go of the past, and move forward.
 Granted, there will always be times when we are tired, don’t feel well, or lose our tempers.
 However, realizing we will make mistakes and can’t do everything perfectly is a great step in being happy.
 Forgiving allows us to be more intentional with our parenting.